tehmaze/tehmaze.github.io/_posts/blog/radio/2016-03-23-digital-mobile-radio.md

 All the regional masters on the Brandmeister network have a list of what other regional masters exist on the network.
-If a user on the Brandmeister DMR network starts a voice conversation to a *Talk Group*, all of the voice packets are relayed to all the other regional masters on the network.
+If a user on the Brandmeister DMR network starts a voice conversation to a *Talk Group*, all of the voice transmissions are relayed to all the other regional masters on the network.
 In turn, the regional master relays all of these packets to all of the repeaters.
 The repeaters keep track of what *Talk Groups* are local to them, or what *Talk Groups* are recently